Coe-DS/Coe-Catalog/README.md

 ### Acknowledgements

 This project was started by Data Science professor Michael Stobb and worked on as a summer project by students Emmalee Torson and Thanh Tran.

+This project was worked on again in 2024 by Rebecca Havel, Isaac Hinze, and Graham Atz.